Cost of LivingUpdated March 2026

 LowNational avg: $450High

 In a city powered by a value-oriented market where your dollar stretches further than in most American cities, the cost landscape for grocery costs is shaped by forces you won't find in national averages.
-Humidity, hurricanes, and the occasional ice storm create a unique set of maintenance headaches that keep contractors in demand.
+Humidity, hurricanes, and the occasional ice storm create a unique set of cost pressures that keep expenses elevated year-round.
 Local lifestyle patterns matter too: big houses, bigger trucks, and a cost of living that leaves room for weekend road trips and backyard cookouts.
 All of this feeds into the pricing you see below.

 What Matters Most